Tourism 2040: The keys that will shape the future of travel

 • Globally connected, but with local roots

-• Digitally fluid, yet emotionally authentic.
+• Digitally fluent, but emotionally authentic

 Read more